Ask4real/ALX-html-and-css-style-sheet/README.md

-This is me learning HTML and CSS
+This is my first learning experience learning html and css